nyusziful/use-advanced-nlp-and-tone-analyser-to-analyse-speaker-insights/README.md

 # Use Advanced NLP and Tone Analyser to extract insights

+> M: Can we say "Tone Analysis" instead of tone analyser?
+Better not to tell service name here.

 This Code Pattern is part of the series [Extracting Textual Insights from Videos with IBM Watson]()

+> M: Tell user that they have to complete the previous parts to be able to execute this code pattern

 In this code pattern, given a text file, we learn how to extract keywords, emotions, sentiments, positive sentences, and much more using Watson Natural Language Understanding and Tone Analyzer.

+> M: Make Natural Language Understanding and Tone Analyzer as hyperlinks.
+Provide IBM Cloud documentation links of these services.
+Also, tell what advanced NLP capabilities you will be showcasing.

 When you have completed this code pattern, you will understand how to:

 * Use advanced NLP to analyze text and extract meta-data from content such as concepts, entities, keywords, categories, sentiment and emotion.

+  > M: Some places it is American analyse and in some places British analyze.
+Maintain consistency.

 * Leverage Tone Analyzer's cognitive linguistic analysis to identify a variety of tones at both the sentence and document level.

 * Connect applications directly to Cloud Object Storage.

 <!--add an image in this path-->

+> M: Delete the comments, if they are no more needed

 ![architecture](doc/source/images/architecture.png)

 <!--Optionally, add flow steps based on the architecture diagram-->